bjornicus/orbitalboardgame/README.md

 1. Do any or all of the following:
     * If you are at the home planet, or a refit depot, you may re-outfit your ship for a different class.
 Available classs are miner, interceptor, engineer, or heavy lift.
 To re-outfit as a miner, interceptor, or engineer, place the appropriate class marker on your ship mat (removing the previous one).
 To re-outfit as a heavy lift, flip your ship card over so that it shows the side with eight additional fuel/cargo slots.
     * Load colony provisions onto your ship (if at the home planet).
+    * Deliver colony provisions to an orbital colony on the same space.
     * Re-fuel your ship (if at the home planet or fuel depot).
-    * Exchange fuel, cards, or resources with other ships on your same space.
+    * Exchange fuel, cards, or resources with other ships on the same space.
-    * Move fuel or cargo to or from a storage ring on your same space.
+    * Move fuel or cargo to or from a storage ring on the same space.
     * Move your ship (once per turn)
     * Perform special actions specific to your ship's class (one per action card)

 ##Ship movement
-Move one space per turn (except interceptors, see Interceptor special actions).
+Each ship may move one space per turn (except interceptors, see Interceptor special actions).

-Movement costs are as follows:
+Fuiel costs are as follows:

-* Orbital transfer maneuver (changing orbits) - ½ of your total weight (fuel + cargo units currently on board your ship)
+* Changing orbits, arriving at a space with no planet - ½ of your total weight (fuel + cargo units currently on board your ship)
+* Changing orbits, arriving at a planet - ¼ of your total ship weight
-* Orbital transfers into planetary orbit - ¼ of your total ship weight
+* Changing orbits, departing from an acceleration ring - ¼ of your total ship weight
-* Orbital transit (within the same orbit)- 1 fuel unit
+* Moving within the same orbit)- 1 fuel unit

 When computing fuel costs, always round any fractional result up to the next whole number.

-If you have too much cargo to move with your remaining fuel, you will need to dump some of it or transfer it to another ship or storage depot on your same space and move without it.
+If you have too much cargo to move with your remaining fuel, you will need to dump some of it (in which case it is lost) or transfer it to another ship or storage depot on the same space and move without it.

 ##Special actions
 You may perform as many special actions as you like on your turn, provided you have cards for them.
 For each action you perform you must discard one action card to perform that action.